compmem/QuantCog/syllabus/syllabus.md

 # Evaluation

 This is a graduate-level course, which means that much of the burden of staying motivated to learn is transferred to the student.
 As such, there will not be any in-class exams.
-Your final grade will depend on class participation (60%), which will include taking part in interactive problem solving and presenting on or leading a discussion of a relevant paper.
+Your final grade will depend on class participation (60%), which will include taking part in interactive problem solving, homework, and presenting on or leading a discussion of a relevant paper.
 There will also be a final project involving a mechanistic data analysis and associated write-up, worth the remaining 40%.